-Concurrency and the workspace
+Concurrency and the Workspace

 We've already seen that workspace code must be aware of concurrency even if it is not using the concurrency framework.
 Batching of workspace changes and use of scheduling rules helps in sharing the workspace with other plug-ins (and their threads) that are modifying the workspace.
 Once your plug-in is using batching and rules (see Batching resource changes), it is easy to perform the same work using the platform concurrency mechanisms.

-Workspace jobs
+Workspace Jobs

 A Job is a basic unit of asynchronous work running concurrently with other jobs.
 The resources plug-in defines WorkspaceJob as a convenient mechanism for defining asynchronous resource modifications.
 Code that would normally be batched in an IWorkspaceRunnable is instead put in the runInWorkspace method of a workspace job subtype.
 Instead of running the code using IWorkspace protocol, the job is scheduled just like any other job.
 The appropriate scheduling rules must be added on the job before it is scheduled.